 Black Soil’s mission is to reconnect Black Kentuckians to their heritage and legacy in agriculture.
-The Black Soil Fulfillment Center is the central engine of that effort, by connecting Black producers with local buyers here in Lexington, like: restaurants, grocery stores, and more.
+The Black Soil Fulfillment Center is the central engine of that effort, by connecting Black producers with local buyers here in Lexington to restaurants, grocery stores, and more.
 When farmers know that the food they’re growing already has a market, they can plan, plant, invest and grow with confidence.
-When buyers have easy access to local products, they can eat better while strengthening their connection to the land we all rely on.
+When buyers have easy access to local products, they can eat better while strengthening their connection to the land.

 Representing 1.4% of the primary farm operators in the state, black farmers account for less than 600 of the more than 76,000 agricultural operations in Kentucky.
 Black Soil’s vision is to help foster a greater market share for black farmers and producers as they provide healthy food options to a larger consumer base.